 After several weeks as she begins to recover emotionally, offer to help her with a few practical things.
 For instance, ask her:

 “Would you like for me to pick the kids up?”
-Or, “Do you want me to bring a check by or do you want me to mail it to you?”
+Or, “Do you want me to bring a check by, or do you want me to mail it to you?”

-The key is you MUST not over-do this, because if you do it will only cause her to pull away and she will feel that you are doing it just to get her back, She will think you are being manipulative.
+The key is you MUST not overdo this, because if you do it will only cause her to pull away and she will feel that you are doing it just to get her back, She will think you are being manipulative.
 But if you do a few helpful things for her in a low-key non-noticeable way, without expecting anything from her in response, not so much as a smile, or a thank you, it will not make her feel uncomfortable and feel you are doing it just to get her back.

 9. Get a Life Now.

 What does this have to do with your wife?
 Everything!
 A person who has interests is interesting.
 A person who can have fun is exciting and attractive.
 Show her you are fun.
 She will see you in a new light.
 This not only helps to keep your mind occupied, but it gives you a level of vitality you have not had before and allows you the opportunity to make some new friends, and develop some confidence.
-A wife wants a friend and needs to see that her husbandly has the capacity for friendship.
-Now, it time for you to step up to the plate and get going.
-Get in there and do things the right way and it’ is likely we’ll be talking soon and your marriage will get restored and you will have her back.
+A wife wants a friend and needs to see that her husband has the capacity for friendship.
+Now, it’s time for you to step up to the plate and get going.
+Get in there and do things the right way and we’ll likely be talking soon and your marriage will get restored and you will have her back.
 You can do it!

 10. At the "Right" Time, Talk with Her to Explore and Share About the Possibility of Getting Professional Help.

 In a day or so, revisit the subject.
-Ask her what she thinks of the ministry, and the idea of A New Beginning, Marriage Renewal Retreat, the After-Care program, etc. Realize that she may be ready then to commit to it, but likely she will need some time to think about it and learn more about it.
-Point out to her that we offer a free 30 minute phone consultation where she can talk with a counselor to further explore if this is something that she feels the two of you could benefit from.
+Ask her what she thinks of the ministry, and the idea of A New Beginning, Marriage Renewal Retreat, the After-Care program, etc. Realize that she may be ready then to commit to it, but she may need some additional time.
+Point out to her that we offer a free 30-minute phone consultation where she can talk with a counselor to further explore if this is something that she feels the two of you could benefit from.